LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

     -   Extract the most probable language from the response.
 3.  **Map Language Codes to Language Names**:
     -   Use a dictionary to map language codes (such as `'en'`, `'fr'`, `'es'`, `'it'`) to their corresponding language names (English, French, Spanish, Italian).
-4.  **Calculate Confidence and Print Results**:
+4.  **Extract Confidence and Print Results**:
-    -   Round the confidence score to two decimal places and print the language name along with the confidence percentage.
+    -   Extract the confidence level Round the confidence score to two decimal places and print the language name along with the confidence percentage.

 ```
 import boto3